GitHubDragonFly/ModbusSlaveSimulation/README.md

 https://github.com/user-attachments/assets/3058bbad-4691-4670-95d9-b2f011199984

 # License
-Licensed under MIT license - see also the README.txt file inside the Resources folder.
+Licensed under MIT license - see also the NModbus MIT License within the README.txt file inside the Resources folder.

 # Trademarks
 Any and all trademarks, either directly or indirectly mentioned in this project, belong to their respective owners.